 return True, "Order passed risk checks"

-def updateposition(self, pair, quantity, entryprice, pnl=0):
+def update_position(self, pair, quantity, entry_price, pnl=0):

 """Update position tracking"""